remoteJorge/GEE4Ice/README.md

 A set of scripts for different applications in snow/ice images:
  - Anual NDSI evolution
  - Snow/Ice % masking
- - Clip NDSI to only snow/ice
+ - Clip NDSI to only snow/ice cover
  - SCL CLassification from S2 Product